lechibang-1512/mycelium/README.md

    - View complete supplier information
    - Organized into categories: Basic Info, Address & Location, Business Info, Status & Notes

+5. **User Authentication**:
+   - Register, login, and manage user profiles
+   - Admins can manage all users and suppliers
+   - Staff have limited access to phone and supplier data
+   - Users can view phones and suppliers, and manage their own profiles

 ### API Endpoints

 **Phone Specifications:**